 Interview with Inga Hlín Pálsdóttir, Director, Visit Iceland & Creative Industries at Promote Iceland

-Read the full Interview with Inga Hlín Pálsdóttir, Director, Visit Iceland & Creative Industries at Promote Iceland.
+Inga Hlín Pálsdóttir, Director, Visit Iceland & Creative Industries at Promote Iceland, shared her place branding expertise with us.

 What do you see as the key difference between place branding and place marketing?